platformsh/platformsh-docs/src/security/sca.md

+---
+title: "SCA"
+sidebar-title: "SCA"
-# Strong Customer Authentication (SCA)
+alt-title: "Strong Customer Authentication (SCA)"
+weight: 2
+toc: false
+description: |
   In accordance with Article 14(1) of the [Commission Delegated Regulation (EU) 2018/389](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32018R0389), Platform.sh has made changes in order to comply with and implement Strong Customer Authentication (SCA) for customers using payment methods from the EU.
-That article states:
+---

+{{< note theme="info" title="That article states" >}}

-> *Payment service providers shall apply strong customer authentication when a payer creates, amends, or initiates for the first time, a series of recurring transactions with the same amount and with the same payee.*
+*Payment service providers shall apply strong customer authentication when a payer creates, amends, or initiates for the first time, a series of recurring transactions with the same amount and with the same payee.*

+{{< /note >}}

 SCA is part of the [second Payment Services Directive (PSD2)](https://ec.europa.eu/info/law/payment-services-psd-2-directive-eu-2015-2366_en), acting as a regulatory requirement to reduce fraud and to make online transactions more secure.